For fifty years, the name "Columban Singers" has been synonymous with Choral music in Kilsyth

 Singers.

-the evergreen arrangements of James Robertson still available, provides a much wider spectrum.
-The members are now looking
+with the evergreen arrangements of James Robertson, and over the years still available, provides a much wider spectrum. in